CA Number Display Requirements

 2. The door of the truck.

 That name must get applied in a permanent fashion.
 An official company name refers to the name listed in a vehicle’s registration documents.

 The DMV’s Motor Carrier Services Branch provides motor carrier permit documents.
-This permit is evidence of DMV Carrier Identification number (CA#) registration.
+This permit is evidence of DMV Carrier Identification number (CA#) registration, Carrier Agreement.
 This is a rule put in place by CVC Section 34620.
 Each permit is proof that motor carriers met every statutory requirement.
-These requirements refer to the commercial operation of motor vehicles across California highways.
+These requirements refer to the commercial operation employee package of motor vehicles across California highways.
 A Trucking authority permit features specific information related to every motor carrier.
 Here are the five most important factors within that information.